Hubbins67/Calm-Train-The-Trainer-Workshop/index.rst

 +++++++++++++++++++

 **Connection information here is only for classes that are hosted on the Nutanix POC environment.**
-Nutanix Bootcamps are intended to be run in the Nutanix Hosted POC environment.
+Nutanix s are intended to be run in the Nutanix Hosted POC environment.
 Your cluster will be provisioned with all necessary images, networks, and VMs required to complete the exercises.

 Networking
 ..........